fahad19/firenze/README.md

 ### saveField(field, value)

-Save a particular field with value
+Save a particular field with value.

+Returns a promise.

 ### clear()